Your First Visit

 Visitors and newcomers are always welcome at The Unitarian Society, a Unitarian Universalist congregation in East Brunswick NJ.
 Please take time to explore other parts of this website to find out more about who we are and what we do.
-This page will answer questions you have about attending our online Sunday services, which will continue through the end of calendar year 2020, and likely longer, due to the COVID19 pandemic.
+This page will answer questions you have about attending our Sunday services.

 We hope that we will see you soon at a Sunday service or other offering.
 Should you feel that this just may possibly be your spiritual home, please reach out to us.
 We want to do all we can to make sure you will come to feel part of this congregation as we create and grow a diverse, questioning, justice-seeking, spirit-growing community.

 Our multi-platform Sunday services are offered both in person at The Unitarian Society and online via Zoom.